forcedotcom/sfdx-core/TEST_SETUP.md

 });
 ```

-After having a valid AuthInfo object you can then create fake connections to a Salesforce.com scratch org.
-This allows for writing tests that can validate result responses for SOQL queries and REST endpoints.
+After having a valid AuthInfo object, you can then create fake connections to a Salesforce.com scratch org.
+You can then write tests that can validate result responses for SOQL queries and REST endpoints.

 ```typescript
 import { AuthInfo, Connection, SfError } from '@salesforce/core';